NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

-# LLM Tuning via HuggingFace SFT Trainer
+# LLM Tuning via HuggingFace SFT/PEFT APIs
 This example shows how to use [NVIDIA FLARE](https://nvidia.github.io/NVFlare) for Large Language Models (LLMs) tuning tasks.
 It illustrates how to adapt a local training script with [HuggingFace](https://huggingface.co/) trainer to NVFlare.

 ## Introduction